Geography of Toronto: Severe weather and records

 In addition to snowstorms, ice storms, windstorms, heavy rainfall events associated with tropical storms or very severe thunderstorms, tornadoes are rare but do occur, particularly in the northern and western suburbs.
-That area sits on the edge of "tornado alley" where tornadoes occur with the most frequency per area in Canada.
-Downtown Toronto, on the other hand, generally avoids tornadic storms resulting from lake breeze inflows which assist in breaking up formation of tornadoes.
+That area sits on the northeastern edge of "tornado alley" where tornadoes occur with the most frequency per area in Canada.
+Downtown Toronto, on the other hand, generally avoids tornadic storm due to lake breeze inflows, which help break up the formation of tornadoes.
 Tornado warnings have been posted for the city on a few occasions in the early 21st century, however, no touchdowns have been confirmed within city limits since a weak tornado hit Scarborough in 1998.
-A pair of dangerous F2 tornados did touchdown in neighbouring Vaughan during a tornado outbreak on August 20, 2009.
+A pair of dangerous F2 tornadoes did touchdown in neighbouring Vaughan during a tornado outbreak on August 20, 2009 a few kilometres from Canada's Wonderland.
 A powerful derecho affected the city on May 21, 2022.

 Toronto is susceptible to flash flooding due to its various ravines and valleys that can easily flood, as well as generally poor drainage due to its large urban area.
-Flooding can result from remnants of tropical storms, heavy rainfall combined with snowmelt, or summertime thunderstorms stalled out along lake breeze boundaries.
+Flooding can result from remnants of tropical storms, heavy rainfall combined with snow melt, or summertime thunderstorms stalled out along lake breeze boundaries.
 Low-lying areas, such as the lower reaches of the Don River valley, are the most likely to flood.
 This often leads to the shutdown of the Don Valley Parkway and GO Transit's Richmond Hill line.
-A second mouth is being built for the Don River to mitigate flooding, creating Villiers Island.
+A second mouth has been built for the Don River during the early 2020s to mitigate flooding in the Port Lands, creating the island of Ookwemin Minising, which will have mixed-use high-density residential development.